fusioninventory/fusioninventory.github.io/documentation/documentation/tasks/esxinventory.md

 ![](esxinventory/01_inventory-ESX.png)

-[[!template  id=warning text="Since some account credentials will be send by the agent, we strongly recommend the user of a known machine with SSL enabled."]]
+{% include warning.html param="Since some account credentials will be send by the agent, we strongly recommend the user of a known machine with SSL enabled." %}

 ## Task management